at-bay/log4j-checker/README.md

 ...
 ```
 This means you can proceed to the [installation](#Installation) section below and skip the OpenJDK installation step straight to [downloading](#MyHeading) the `log4j-checker`.

-* verify your Java version (from cmd: `java -version`)
-* then install an appropriate JDK using [AdoptOpenJDK binaries](https://adoptopenjdk.net/installation.html) (recommended) or with any other tool

-#### Manual detection on selected paths:
-Alternatively, specify (multiple pairs of) `--include PATH` argument to scan specific directories but not the currently running Java processes

-### Legal Disclaimer
-This project is made for non-commercial and ethical testing purposes only, and is offered as-is, without warranty.

-Use of `log4j-checker` for attacking targets is illegal.
-It is the end user's responsibility to obey all applicable local, state and federal laws.
-At-Bay assumes no liability and is not responsible for any misuse or damage caused by this program.

 ### Installation
 #### Download OpenJDK and extract